Master IELTS Speaking Vocabulary: Key Words & Strategies

 - Advanced: In my opinion, technology plays a crucial role in modern society as it facilitates communication, enhances productivity, and improves overall quality of life.

-Handle Unexpected Questions in Part 3
+5. Handle unexpected questions in Part 3

 Part 3 questions often delve into abstract concepts, requiring you to discuss societal trends, philosophical ideas, or future possibilities, which sometimes could be unfamiliar.
 If you don’t know a specific word, having an alternative IELTS speaking word enables you to paraphrase and explain your meaning.